abarax/resume/resume.md

 ***Staff Travel Project***

 - Designed and built an event driven employee processing service using BPEL, Advanced Queuing, Oracle Business Events and Oracle E-Business.
 This service created re-usable logic whenever employee information was added or updated in Oracle E-Business.
-- Conducted presentations demonstrating this design to key business stakeholders including the CIO at the time.
+- Conducted presentations demonstrating this design to key business stakeholders including the CIO.
 - Development of re-usable Oracle OSB web services.
 - Proposed the use of SoapUI for automated web service testing and contributed to the design and build of the framework.